There are several theological reasons why we retain the black

 (cf. 1 Jn 5:17; 2:1).

-Not only does the sin nature or black dog remains with us this
+Not only does the sin nature or black dog remain with us this

-side of eternity, it cannot be improved, domesticated, or eradicated by us; it
+side of eternity; it also cannot be improved, domesticated, or eradicated by us!

-is definitely not man’s best friend!
-No matter how far we ascend intellectually
+This dog is definitely not man’s best friend but foe!
+No matter how far we

 If we cannot improve, domesticate, or eradicate the black dog or

-our old man, when will Yahweh rid us of this black dog for good?
-It will be one
+our old man, when will Yahweh rid us of this canine for good?
+It will be one of

 rapture, which is imminent and the next eschatological event for believers, or